Documentation

 โˆš(2 * Real.pi * โ†‘n) * (โ†‘n / Real.exp 1) ^ n โ‰ค โ†‘n.factorial

 Stirling's approximation gives a lower bound for n! for all n.
 The left-hand side is formulated to mimic the usual informal description of the approximation.
 See also factorial_isEquivalent_stirling which says these are asymptotically equivalent.
 That statement gives an upper bound also, but requires sufficiently large n.
 In contrast, this one is only a lower bound, but holds for all n.
-Sharper bounds due to Robbins are available, but are not yet formalised.
+See also log_stirlingSeq_diff_le for Robbins' sharp bound on successive differences in the Stirling sequence.

 theorem Stirling.le_log_factorial_stirling {n : โ„•} (hn : n โ‰ 0) :